 Section 92.
 There is hereby established a board of real estate appraisers which shall consist of seven members to be appointed by the governor, two of whom shall be members of the general public, in accordance with the provisions of section nine B, one of whom shall be a member of the banking industry, one of whom shall be a licensed real estate broker, and three of whom shall be real estate appraisers.
 Each real estate appraiser member of the board appointed after January first, nineteen hundred and ninety-two shall be a state-licensed or state-certified real estate appraiser under the provisions of sections one hundred and seventy-three to one hundred and ninety-five, inclusive, of chapter one hundred and twelve.
-One of the appraiser members shall be a state-certified general real estate appraiser, one shall be a state-certified residential real estate appraiser, and one shall be a state-licensed real estate appraiser.
-One of the real estate appraiser members of the board shall be an assessor in a city or town in the commonwealth.
+At least 1 of the appraiser members shall be a state-certified general real estate appraiser, and 1 shall be a state-certified residential real estate appraiser.

 The appraiser members appointed before January first, nineteen hundred and ninety-two shall have seven years full-time experience in the real estate appraisal field; one such appraiser member shall have had primary work experience in commercial appraisals and one such appraiser member in residential appraisals.